There are so many reasons to visit Sri Lanka. It remains one of my favourite countries I have ever visited.

 I admit it, I’m a beach snob.
 I’ve been lucky enough to live near some truly gorgeous beach (North Carolina coast and the Gower in Wales) and that has spoiled me.

-Golden sands dotted with seashells, a sea that is just as great for swimming as it is surfing, room to spread out, and not a resort in site… these are the things that really tick the boxes for me, and Mirissa has them all.
+Golden sands dotted with seashells, a sea that is just as great for swimming as it is surfing, room to spread out, and not a resort in site… these are the things that really tick the boxes for me.
+Mirissa, on Sri Lanka’s south coast, had them all.
 Add to that some great seafood eaten with the sea lapping at your feet and some low-key but fun beach bars and it truly is paradise.

 Sri Lanka has no shortage of world-class beaches, but I was glad we picked Mirissa to spend our first few days.

-Located on the most southerly part of the island on the western side, it’s pretty easy to get to from the airport in Colombo, either by taxi or by train.
-We took a taxi there (I’d highly recommend booking ahead through Ceylon Airport Transfers, they had one of the more reasonably priced deals, prices were as stated, and we felt really safe with our driver), and we got the train back to Colombo.
+It is located on the most southerly part of the island on the western side.
+It’s pretty easy to get to from the airport in Colombo, either by taxi or by train.
+We took a taxi there (I’d highly recommend booking ahead through Ceylon Airport Transfers, they had one of the more reasonably priced deals, prices were as stated, and we felt really safe with our driver).
+After our visit, we got the train back to Colombo.

 Spend your day lounging with a mango lassi (or something stronger) and when you’ve had too much sun, head for a massage at Badora Spa.